Commonly Asked Questions

 Q. Who is eligible to become certified?

 All professional contractors who are SFIA and AWCI members in good standing are eligible for the certification program.
+All truss fabricators (floor and roof) who are SFIA members in good standing are eligible.

-Q. Why become certified?
+Q. Why become a certified contractor?

 Q. Why become a certified truss fabricator?

 Certified Truss Fabricators demonstrate expert knowledge of CFS floor and roof truss design and assembly as evidenced by the SFIA, the leading CFS construction industry association.
 Certified fabricators offer proven ability to turn exacting engineering specifications into truss systems that meet the most stringent design requirements.
-Through this certification, owners, building authorities, and general contractors are assured of efficient installation and high quality.
+Through this certification, owners, building authorities, and general contractors are assured of integrity and high quality.

 Q. How do I become certified?